 In many cultures, including Asian traditions like feng shui, birds are powerful symbols found in palaces as well as in the simplest of adornments.
 At its core, feng shui is about connecting to the natural world, so animals are key.
 Birds are especially compelling symbols because they can fly with freedom from the earth.
 These animals soar through the sky, connecting us to the heavens.
 Birds are thought of as divine messengers to communicate our humble requests to the gods above.

-Here’s our flock of birds and their feng shui symbolism.
+Here’s a flock of birds and their feng shui symbolism.
 You can incorporate bird imagery into your home and life to express the qualities you want to cultivate.
-Some of our favorite ways to include bird symbols in your home are:
+Some of our favorite ways to include bird symbols into the home are:

 - Decorated vases

 P.S.
-They don't need to be Asian in style, but can be—only if you like it!
+They don't need to be Asian-inspired in style, but can be—only if you like it!

 01 of 07

 The graceful crane symbolizes longevity in Asian cultures.
 The crane is a bird that’s thought to have existed in the old world and can live for one thousand years.
 It is also said that, if you fold one thousand origami cranes, your wish shall be fulfilled.
 Cranes are often paired with the turtle, another long life symbol.